sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

+As you can hopefully see, I decided to have the inner function, `lemire_from_seed`, return Some `m` or no `m` using Rust's `Option`.
+This leaves the (simple) work of converting a "good" `m` to a roll result to the outer function, which I called `roll_using_readable_lemire`.
+And in the interest of using explicitly named helper functions where possible, I do it with a helper function called `convert_an_m_to_a_roll_result(m)`.

+We also gain some ease when it comes to testing.
+Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `even_distribution` test).

+And I was able to break out each of the three "tricks" MacCárthaigh describes into their own, one-liner helper functions, making them easier to read and far easier to test and prove to oneself that they work as described.

 I think it came out OK!

-Another thing I like about this split version is that it's pretty easy for me to test.
-Specifically, since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `even_distribution` test).

-As you might guess it is a bit slower than the more compact `roll_using_lemire_fast`: Criterion informs that the readable version runs in 8.480 nanoseconds compared to 5.644 nanoseconds.
+As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`: Criterion informs that the readable version runs in 8.480 nanoseconds compared to 5.644 nanoseconds.
+But again, I'm not writing for speed at this point.

+## So do I understand it now?

+Honestly, no. I mean, a lot more than I did when I started.
+But as I write this I still don't quite understand how the `m` and `l` variables work or really what `l` represents even.
+And I'm confused about how the `floor`  is calculated.
+But it's a process!
+(I think I need to read Lemire's writing.)
+Maybe some of this will help give others one more little foothold on their path to understanding!

 ## Further work to do

 First, I probably need to double check everything.
+More testing of all the functions in `src/lib` would be nice.
 I'd like to figure out how to write a test to confirm that `roll_using_lemire_fast` is fair.
 (Maybe a Chi-squared test?)

-And obviously my function can only generate random numbers over a max range of 256.
+And obviously my function(s) can only generate random numbers over a max range of 256.
 Lemire's original example code takes a 64-bit integer for its `s`, which makes the function much more practical and versatile.
 This requires an `m` of 128 bits, which I'll have to check if Rust can handle?
 Alternatively I could settle for a 32-bit `s`.

-And lastly, returning to MacCárthaigh's original call for readability, I'd love to re-write my Lemire function to be more readable, even at the expensive of speed.
+Either way, I can't tell if this move would be trivial or devastatingly difficult!

 ## Appendix: More sample code

-Remember when I split my slow, basic Lemire's into two functions?
-I wrote a test to make sure it produces an even distribution of dice rolls:
+Here is that first Lemire implementation that I split into two functions, as well as my original test to make sure it produces an even distributions of results:

 ```rust
 fn roll_using_lemire_slow(dice_size: usize) -> usize {